-Staff (If you are approached by a girl who is being bullied)
+Staff (If you are approached by a pupil who is being bullied)

-- It is important the girl feels secure.
+- It is important the young person feels secure.
 This type of disclosure is difficult to trust anyone with.

 - Take every reported incident seriously and take simple notes:

-- Exactly what happened?
+- Exactly what happened and when did it happen?

 - Who was involved?

 - Who saw what happened?

 - How often has this happened?

 - Where did it happen?

 - Do parents know?

-Then pass to the Head of Year, Head of Section in the Senior School or Head of Key Stage, Head of Pastoral or Head in the Prep School.
+Then pass to the Head of Year, Head of Section in the Senior School or Head of Key Stage, Deputy Head Pastoral or Head in the Prep School.